Quantum Spin Supersolid as a precursory Dirac Spin Liquid in a Triangular Lattice Antiferromagnet: Introduction

 Na$_2$BaCo(PO$_4$)$_2$ develops a three-sublattice antiferromagnetic order below about 0.15K.
 The weak exchange couplings allow the external magnetic fields about 2T to polarize the spins for both in-plane and out-of-plane directions~\cite{NBCP_magnetization}.
 The magnetic excitations of these polarized states are {\sl quantitatively} captured by the linear spin-wave theory based on the spin-1/2 XXZ model with strong fields.
-The ratio of the coupling for the $xy$ components over the $z$-component coupling is ${\sim 0.58}$, and both are antiferromagnetic and thus {\sl fully-frustrated}.
+The ratio of the exchange coupling for the $xy$ components over the $z$-component coupling is ${\sim 0.58}$, and both are antiferromagnetic and thus {\sl fully-frustrated}.
 The spin-1/2 XXZ model on the triangular lattice is a well-studied problem.
 The phase diagrams with and without the field are quite clear.
 The supersolid order, that breaks both the U(1) symmetry via the in-plane spin order and the lattice translation via the $z$-component order, was known to be present in the ferromagnetic $xy$ and the antiferromagnetic $z$ regime, and was later shown to persist to the fully-frustrated regime with both antiferromagnetic $xy$ and $z$ couplings until the Heisenberg point~\cite{XXZ_phase_diagram,PhysRevLett.102.017203} and is entirely due to quantum origin.
-Thus Na$_2$BaCo(PO$_4$)$_2$ develops a quantum supersolid antiferromagnetic order at low temperatures.
+Therefore, the antiferromagnetic order in Na$_2$BaCo(PO$_4$)$_2$ at zero field is a quantum spin supersolid at low temperatures.
 Due to the U(1) symmetry and the easy-axis coupling, the intermediate field along the $z$ direction stabilizes a 1/3 magnetization plateau with a `UUD' (``up-up-down'') spin configuration in Na$_2$BaCo(PO$_4$)$_2$.
-What is surprising is that, the zero-field excitation exhibits unusual continuous spectra at low energies near $\mathbf{M}$ point in the reciprocal space, besides $\mathbf{K}$ point excitations~\cite{lswu}.
-This is apparently inconsistent with the expected spin-wave excitation for the three-sublattice supersolid.
-This feature is absent for Ba$_3$CoSb$_2$O$_9$ that is also described by XXZ model but in an easy-plane anisotropy~\cite{Kazuhisa,PhysRevLett.116.087201}.
-To understand the puzzling experiment in Na$_2$BaCo(PO$_4$)$_2$, we propose a probable explanation from the precursory U(1) DSL.
-Numerical simulations have found a wider region of U(1) DSL with the $J_1$-$J_2$ spin model on the triangular lattice than the square lattice~\cite{J1J2_model,PhysRevX.9.031026,PhysRevB.93.144411}, supporting the increased stability of DSL on frustrated lattices~\cite{DSLMotherState}.
-It was argued that~\cite{DSLMotherState}, the triangular lattice spin-1/2 Heisenberg antiferromagnet might be proximate to the DSL such that the spin dynamics might carry the hint of Dirac spinons.
-The fully-frustrated XXZ model in the easy-axis regime is probably more frustrated than the nearest-neighbor Heisenberg model and the easy-plane XXZ model for Ba$_3$CoSb$_2$O$_9$, and is likely to be more proximate to the DSL.
-Here we attempt to understand the spin dynamics of Na$_2$BaCo(PO$_4$)$_2$ from the precursory DSL.
+This is consistent with the expectation of the XXZ model.
+What is not understood from the model is the presence of large continuous magnetic excitations at zero field.
+This feature is absent for Ba$_3$CoSb$_2$O$_9$ that is described by the same model but in the easy-plane regime~\cite{Kazuhisa,PhysRevLett.116.087201}.
+This difference is expected to arise from the enhanced frustration in the easy-axis regime of the XXZ model.